Sunday, June 29, 2014

 The other major problem with Marnie was the terrible script that Hitchcock put together with the writer Jay Presson Allen.
 Hitchcock always claimed he was a visual director but almost every actor in this film yaks away in scene after scene.
 Marnie would probably have worked better as a stage play than a film.

 Marnie marks the end of Hitchcock's association with Bernard Herrmann.
 Hermann wrote a very melodramatic score for the film.
 Apparently Herrmann felt that Tippi Hedren was completely miscast in the film and tried to boost the film with a lot of over the top music.
-Hitchcock was supposedly not pleased with Herrmann's score.
+Hitchcock was not pleased with the score.

-130 minutes
+130 minutes.

 1975 - OVERLORD, D-Day from the infantry soldier's point of view.